-The magnificent Princes Wharf No.1 Shed is one of the largest exhibition spaces in the state, set right on the water with fantastic views.
-The bright orange ice-breaker Aurora Australis and the frosty blue and white of the RSV Investigator berthed along the wharf, are familiar sights in their home port.
+The Princes Wharf No.1 Shed is one of the largest exhibition spaces in the state, set right on the water in the Port of Hobart.

-The event features the large equipment used in Antarctica (sledges, Haaglund tracked vehicles, boats, helicopters) and numerous displays from companies and agencies that work in Antarctica, including tourism operators like Chimu.
-The Australian Defence Force usually exhibits here as well.
+The Antarctic Expo features the large equipment used in Antarctica (sledges, Haaglund tracked vehicles, boats, helicopters) and numerous displays from companies and agencies that work in Antarctica, including tourism operators like Chimu.
+The Australian Defence Force and Elphinstone Engineering.
 The exhibition is free to the public.

 Mawson’s Huts replica Museum